renoir-data/renoir-data.github.io/content/roadmap/_index.md

 layout: "road-map"
 ---

 Our vision is to create something that is easy to use, powerful, and flexible.
-We are working hard to make Databrush the best tool for data analysis and visualization.
+We are working hard to make Renoir the best tool for managing and analysing your data.
 Here is our roadmap for the future: